ShivanshKasaudhan/CPU-Scheduler/README.md

     The project was a fascinating dive into operating system fundamentals and enhanced my understanding of various CPU scheduling algorithms.
 Implementing these in C++ showcased their practical application and efficiency in process management.
 Working with advanced C++ features and debugging scheduling algorithms sharpened my coding and problem-solving skills.
 It reinforced the importance of selecting the right data structures and methods for specific tasks.

 * #### Effective Integration and Communication
-    It was a challenge to use Electron JS, a new framework for me, to build the project.
-Using IPC in Electron for data flow underscored the importance of modular design and clear communication within applications.
-Despite the learning curve, it was rewarding to apply core computer science concepts in this new environment.
+    It was a challenge to use Electron JS, a new framework for me, to build the project.Using IPC in Electron for data flow underscored the importance of modular design and clear communication within applications.Despite the learning curve, it was rewarding to apply core computer science concepts in this new environment.

 * Overall, this project taught me a lot about OS concepts, software development, and practical problem-solving.
 It was a valuable experience that deepened my understanding of computer systems and enhanced my skills in software engineering.